SCLW/Circuitry-Based-Sound/readme.md

 ## Logic Control

-A logic gate is a single input - output device, designed to carry out a specific [boolean operation](https://en.wikipedia.org/wiki/Boolean_algebra "boolean algebra"), mapped to two voltage levels.
+A logic gate is a single input - output device, designed to carry out a specific [Boolean operation](https://en.wikipedia.org/wiki/Boolean_algebra "Boolean algebra"), mapped to two voltage levels.
 Over time, the two alternating voltage levels may form a periodic rectangular waveform and the speed of switching between the two levels is perceived as pitch.
 Aperiodic switching will produce other sonic qualities such as noise or all kinds of texturized sounds.
 The ratio between the on- and off-states is by default close to 1:1, a 50% [duty cycle](https://en.wikipedia.org/wiki/Duty_cycle "duty cycle").
 Further circuitry is needed to change this ratio, which alters the audio spectrum of the square wave.

 In digital electronics 2-level logic, [binary numbers](https://en.wikipedia.org/wiki/Binary_number "binary number") are represented by two defined voltage levels that are specified by the used technology and circuit.
 Everything below a certain voltage threshold level is recognized as 0 and everything above a certain threshold level is recognized as 1.
 A voltage level in between the two thresholds is not defined and will produce false output triggers.
 The two states "0" and "1" are also often referred to as "(logical) high" and "(logical) low", "true" and "false" or "ON" and "OFF".